paladin-t/b8/docs/manual.md

 ### Operations

 Most home computers from 1970-80s use keyboards as the only developer input method, but mouse and touch are everywhere nowadays.
-It supports to use keyboard, mouse/touch and gamepad to play disks.
+It supports using keyboard, mouse/touch and gamepad to play disks.
 But BASIC8 uses mouse as the main operation method on the GUI of editors; keyboard is mainly used to write code, and do some shortcuts:

 * F1: show this manual
 * F7: take a screenshot when playing